polyaxon/polyaxon/docs/concepts/architecture.md

 ### User

-A `User` is the entity that creates projects, starts experiments, creates josb and pipelines, manages teams and clusters.
+A `User` is the entity that creates projects, starts experiments, creates jobs and pipelines, manages teams and clusters.
 A `User` has a set of permissions, and can be normal user or superuser.

 > Please refer to the [users management section](/configuration/users-management/) for more details.